What's in a Domain Name?

 Protocol

-The protocol we are most familiar with is https:// (Hypertext Transfer Protocol).
+The protocol we are most familiar with is http:// (Hypertext Transfer Protocol).
 HTTP is the underlying framework by which the World Wide Web transfers files.
 But there are others for example, HTTP Secure (https://) refers to the secure transit of encrypted data on the Internet.
 FTP (File Transfer Protocol) is used to connect to servers to upload and download files.
 This is mainly used behind the scenes for the purpose of web design.
 However the early Internet relied on this kind of exchange before website browsers emerged.

 Node